-With regard to whether data provision should be in the scope of the recommendations, some members of the Technical Committee stated the view that, given ESG data provision services take a wide variety of forms, coverage of ESG evaluation alone would be a good start.
+With regard to whether data provision should be in the scope of the Code of Conduct, some members of the Technical Committee stated the view that, given ESG data provision services take a wide variety of forms, coverage of ESG evaluation alone would be a good start.
 Other members on the other hand stated that it is important to ensure data quality and that ESG data should be covered, as is covered in the IOSCO report.

 Based on the recognition that ensuring the quality of ESG data, which forms the basis of ESG evaluation, is an urgent issue, the Technical Committee recommends, while keeping in mind that the scope of data provision services is broad as described above, the FSA calls for support for the Code of Conduct based on the basic concept above.
+Based on this recommendation, this Code of Conduct is compiled.

-On this basis, based on the principle-based approach, the Technical Committee clarifies that when the degree of addition of information is low, concise information disclosure by an institution is just sufficient, compared with ESG evaluation cases where the degree of judgment is large.
+On this basis, based on the principle-based approach, this document clarifies that when the degree of addition of information is low, concise information disclosure by an institution is just sufficient, compared with ESG evaluation cases where the degree of judgment is large.
 Also, with regard to ensuring the quality of data, on the condition that the accuracy of transcription, etc. is ensured, the quality of data disclosed by a company is obviously and primarily dependent on the company.